roma0104/gsd5/README.md

 ### Build

-If you wish to build GSD5, this is the method of building I use:
+If you wish to build GSD5 as a standalone file, this is the method of building I use:

 1. Clone [TiddlyWiki5](https://github.com/Jermolene/TiddlyWiki5/).
 2. Create the following directory: `~/TiddlyWiki5/plugins/gsd5`